phillord/hermit-reasoner/readme.txt

   (only assertions without complex classes).
 Fixed an error in the equals method of DateTime (no more unsafe casts), and an error for retrieving direct types of individuals.
+HermiT 1.3.5
+- Improved object property classification.
+Fixed a bug in the detection of clashes involving InternalDatatype objects, and a bug in the instance manager.